NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.1.Chapter/README.md

 ___
 ### *Displaying strings*

-Phrases that appear in quotation marks are called strings, because they con- tain a sequence of \characters" strung together.
+Phrases that appear in quotation marks are called strings, because they contain a sequence of "characters" strung together.
 Characters can be letters, numbers, punctuation marks, symbols, spaces, tabs, etc.

 System.out.println appends a special character, called a newline, that